spenceation/hpnapy/README.md

+THIS PROJECT IS NOW DEPRECATED AND NO LONGER MAINTAINED.

 HPNAPY
 ===========

 HPNAPY is a Python3 library to access and interface with HP Network Automation's SOAP API.

 This library has bee developed testing against HP Network Automation 2018.11 and greater.